Riya777-debug/CISC101-Group32-PaperSummarizer/README.md

 # Objective: Create an application which can summarize research papers.

+##System Prompt:
+The prompt given to the AI in order to run the program.

 ## Module 1: Intake & Setup
 Asks the user for all the informaiton needed to summarize the research paper, such as: the section form the paper and how long the summary should be.